Sandra Vehrencamp

-Sandra Lee Vehrencamp (born February 11, 1948 in Glendale, California), is a scientist, teacher, and mentor who specializes in Behavioral ecology, with a geographical focus on avian species in Costa Rica.
+Sandra Lee Vehrencamp (born February 11, 1948), is an American scientist, teacher, and mentor who specializes in Behavioral ecology, with a geographical focus on avian species in Costa Rica.
 She served as a faculty member of Cornell University's Lab of Ornithology and Department of Neurobiology and Behavior and taught graduate students while conducting research until retiring as of October 2010.
 She currently resides in Ithaca, New York, with her husband, Jack Bradbury.

 Education

 She graduated from Crescenta Valley High School in La Crescenta, California, in 1965.
-She went on to receive her bachelor's degree in zoology with honors from the University of California at Berkeley in 1970, and her Ph.D in Animal Behavior from Cornell University in 1976.
+She went on to receive her bachelor's degree in zoology with honors from the University of California at Berkeley in 1970, and her Ph.D. in animal behavior from Cornell University in 1976.
 After her extensive education, she started her career in research.

 Personal and early life

 Vehrencamp grew up in La Crescenta, California, and attended Crescenta Valley High School.
 During the time period Sandra Vehrencamp was born, women's scientific talents were substantially under-appreciated.
 She received her high-school diploma in 1965 and went on to pursue a higher education from there.
 However, before 1950, women earned less than 10% of Bachelor's in the STEM fields and less than 5% of the PhDs in these fields.
 She grew up with this stigma surrounding her and still managed to attend the University of California at Berkeley for her bachelors and Cornell University for her doctorate.
 The percentages of women receiving bachelors and PhDs were steadily rising throughout her young life, although the year she graduated from Cornell University still less than 10% of doctorates were received by women.
 Scientific women of the time were quite rare, and this fact highlights her dedication and passion for science, as is noted by other scientists.
 While in the midst of her education at Cornell University, she met her spouse-to-be, Jack Bradbury.
 They had their first child in 1975, just a year before Vehrencamp received her PhD and started her career.
 Their second child was born in 1979, when Vehrencamp was just beginning to settle into a career path.
 These few starting years were hectic for Vehrencamp, and it has been noted how impressive it is that she managed to keep furthering her career the way she did.
 Her older daughter, Kristin Nobel, is currently married and has two kids, her family living in Maine.
 Her younger daughter, Katrina Bradbury, studied ethnobotany but died in 2015.